ibm-cloud-docs/Registry/registry_images_.md

 If you want to restore a deleted image, you can list the contents of the trash by running the [`ibmcloud cr trash-list`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_trash_list) command and restore a selected image by running the [`ibmcloud cr image-restore`](/docs/Registry?topic=container-registry-cli-plugin-containerregcli#bx_cr_image_restore) command.
 {: tip}

-To delete an image by using the GUI, complete the following steps:
+To delete an image by using the {{site.data.keyword.cloud_notm}} console, complete the following steps:

 1. Log in to the {{site.data.keyword.cloud_notm}} console [https://cloud.ibm.com/login](https://cloud.ibm.com/login){: external} with your IBMid.
 2. If you have multiple {{site.data.keyword.cloud_notm}} accounts, select the account and region that you want to use from the account menu.